Right To Self-Defense: Martin Luther King Jr Denied Right And Now We Know Why

 Rev. King’s galvanizing appeal and the huge crowds being drawn to his speeches seems to have irked some well-place government employees at the time.
 As evidence, there is a file on the minister located at the Federal Bureau of Investigation online vault.

-According to the FBI files on MLK, Reverend King was the target of “an intensive campaign by the F.B.I. to neutralize him as an effective civil rights leader,” per the testimony of the former Assistant Director for the FBI’s Domestic Intelligence Division, William C. Sullivan.
+According to the FBI files on MLK, Reverend King was the target of “an intensive campaign by the F.B.I. to neutralize him as an effective civil rights leader,” per the testimony of the former assistant director for the FBI’s Domestic Intelligence Division, William C. Sullivan.

-From late 1963 and continuing until the assassination in 1968, per the FBI vault files and testimony from Sullivan, “… in the war against King:
+From late 1963 and continuing until the assassination in 1968, per the FBI vault files and testimony from Sullivan, “in the war against King… No holds were barred.”

-Again, MLK Jr.’s right to self-defense should have been an easy decision for authorities to grant, given the turmoil in America at the time and the threats aimed at the civil rights leader, but then, it seems very few understood that Rev. Dr. King was being targeted by the FBI.
+Again, MLK Jr.’s right to self-defense should have been an easy decision for authorities to grant, given the turmoil in America at the time and the threats aimed at the civil rights leader.
+However, it seems very few understood that Rev. Dr. King was being targeted by the FBI.

-From social media here in the 21st century, after the FBI tweeted something nice about MLK, there was pushback from others against the agency’s treatment of the civil rights icon back in the day.
+After the FBI tweeted something nice about MLK, there was pushback from others against the agency’s treatment of the civil rights icon back in the day.

 That time the @FBI suggested that #MLK should kill himself.#MLKDAY #ReclaimMLK pic.twitter.com/GM7r9dh5LZ